Rosewood (film)

 Rosewood is a 1997 American historical drama film directed by John Singleton, inspired by the 1923 Rosewood massacre in Florida, when a white mob killed black people and destroyed their town.
 In a major change, it stars Ving Rhames as an outsider who comes into Rosewood and inspires residents to self-defense, wielding his pistols in a fight.
-The supporting cast includes Don Cheadle as Sylvester Carrier, a resident who was a witness, defender of his family and victim of the riot; and Jon Voight as John Wright, a sympathetic white store owner who lives in Rosewood.
-The three characters become entangled in an attempt to save people from racist White people attacking the blacks of Rosewood.
+The supporting cast includes Don Cheadle as Sylvester Carrier, a resident who was a witness, defender of his family and victim of the riot; and Jon Voight as John Wright, a sympathetic White store owner who lives in Rosewood.
+The three characters become entangled in an attempt to save people from racist White people attacking the Black residents of Rosewood.

-Despite generally favorable reviews the film was not a commercial success, and was unable to recoup its $17 million budget at the box office.
+Despite generally favorable reviews, the film was not a commercial success and was unable to recoup its $17 million budget at the box office.
 The film was entered into the 47th Berlin International Film Festival.